kianenigma/blockchain-reimagined/content/Content/How/Blockchains Are Overrated.md

 It only provides the following:

-> Given a recent block that is know to be part of the canonical chain, you can be share that all of the blocks that can be successfully linked back via the parent hash were also valid.
+> Given a recent block that is know to be part of the canonical chain, you can be sure that all of the blocks that can be successfully linked back via the parent hash were also valid.

-It is overrated, not?

 ## Resilience
 The true learning here is that **blockchains are a means to an end**.
-The goal is to create [[Resilience]] systems, or perhaps a [[Resilience]] web that we call [[Web3]].
-Blockchain, as a data-structure contributed to this goal by giving us a system that allows the history to be audited in an efficient way.
+The goal is to create [[Resilience]] state machines, capable of doing computation with properties of [[Trust#Science-based Trust]].
+Blockchain, as a data-structure *contributes* to this goal by giving us a system that allows the history to be audited in an efficient way.

-What is far more interesting to learn is how we can ensure the other aspects of [[Resilience]], such as verifiably and reliable execution.
+What is far more interesting to learn is how we can ensure the other aspects of [[Resilience]], such as **verifiably and reliable execution**.

 Next, in [[Proof of Work]] and [[Proof of Stake]] we learn how different [[Consensus Algorithm]] achieve this.

 Notes:

-- Verifiable, reliable execution: economic incentive
+- Verifiable, reliable execution: economic incentive.
+This is how the role of
 	- POW: if you diverge, but more than 2/3 of the network are not, you are merely wasting money, so you won't do it.
 Works, but it is wasteful
 	- POS: capital at risk of being slashed.
 Economic security
-- Auditability of history: Use of the [[Blockchains Are Overrated]] data-structure.
 - Accessibility and Permissionless: subjective measures.
 Allow anyone meeting some reasonable bar to become an author.
 Disincentivize any censorship
+- author selection:
+	- POW anyone, proportional to hash power
+	- POS the set of nodes with the most amount at stake